Start My Answer

 • Refusing to provide validation for your debt.

 If Unifund ever violates any of these rules, report them immediately.
-You can report them using the FTC online platfor, or by calling them at 877-382-4357.
+You can report them using the FTC online platform, or by calling them at 877-382-4357.
 Additionally, you can report them to the CFPB, using their website, or by calling 855-411-2372.

-Send a Debt Validation Letter to Unifund
+Send a debt validation letter to Unifund

-When Unifund contacts you for the first time about debt, you should investigate the debt by sending a Debt Validation Letter to Unifund.
+When Unifund contacts you for the first time about debt, you should investigate the debt by sending a debt validation letter to Unifund.
 In return, they'll send a document that records information such as the balance of your debt and information about the original creditor.

 Remember: failing to validate your debt is a violation of the guidelines listed above, which means they can't keep calling you without providing this information.